 We saved the most popular and the most visited winery in all of Napa for last.
 They offer 80 different wines, champagnes and ports, combined plenty of picnic grounds for their guests to enjoy.
 Italian deli and an ensemble of well-trained staff ready to answer all of your wine-related questions are something you can always count on when visiting.
 It’s family and dog-friendly, simply put- a beautiful place to spend your afternoon sipping on some vino.

-No matter which places you choose to visit, keep the following things in mind:
+No matter which places you choose to visit, keep the following

 * Have a hearty breakfast before you go on your wine tasting adventure